Diagnosing and Addressing Pitfalls in KG-RAG Datasets: Toward More Reliable Benchmarking: : A Framework for Grounded KGQA Dataset Construction

 As discussed in the previous section, existing KGQA benchmarks suffer from quality and reliability issues that limit their utility for evaluating KG-RAG systems.
 To address this, we introduce \framework, a modular framework for constructing high-quality QA datasets that are both semantically grounded and verifiable. \framework grounds each question in explicit KG evidence and leverages LLMs to assist with subgraph expansion, question generation, and answer validation—enabling the scalable creation of challenging and reliable benchmark instances.

 The overall process of \framework is illustrated in Figure~\ref{fig:main}.
 The framework consists of three main stages: (1) {\bf Seed Subgraph Initialization}: The process begins by selecting a seed entity and constructing a local subgraph by retrieving related facts from the KG.
 This subgraph provides the initial context for reasoning.
-(2) {\bf Question Generation through Iterative LLM-Guided Subgraph Expansion}:

-To support non-trivial, multi-hop questions, we iteratively expand the subgraph by traversing neighboring entities and relations.
+(2) {\bf Question Generation through Iterative LLM-Guided Subgraph Expansion}: To support non-trivial, multi-hop questions, we iteratively expand the subgraph by traversing neighboring entities and relations.
 This involves alternating between KG traversal and LLM evaluation.
 At each step, the subgraph is expanded by exploring neighboring entities and relations within the KG.
 After each expansion, an LLM is prompted to evaluate whether the subgraph contains sufficient information to support a well-formed, multi-hop question.
 If not, the expansion continues.
 Once the subgraph is judged sufficient, the LLM generates a natural language question, identifies the corresponding answer set, extracts a minimal \emph{supporting subgraph}, and constructs the associated SPARQL query.
 (3) {\bf Answer Validation and Refinement}: The final stage ensures that the generated answer set is correct and fully grounded in the KG.
 To achieve this, the generated SPARQL query is executed against the knowledge base to retrieve the actual answers.
 If the results match the generated answer set, the instance is accepted.
+An ablation study presented in Appendix~\ref{app:ablation} further confirms the importance of each component in \framework.
+Both LLM-guided subgraph expansion and SPARQL-based verification are shown to be essential for producing accurate and well-grounded QA pairs.
 Before we proceed to detail the framework, we introduce the notation used throughout this section.

 {\bf Notations.} We denote a KG as a set of triples $\mathcal{G} \subseteq \mathcal{E} \times \mathcal{R} \times \mathcal{E}$, where $\mathcal{E}$ is the set of entities and $\mathcal{R}$ is the set of relations.
 Each triple $\langle s, p, o \rangle \in \mathcal{G}$ represents a factual statement with subject $s \in \mathcal{E}$, predicate $p \in \mathcal{R}$, and object $o \in \mathcal{E}$.
 For a given seed entity $e \in \mathcal{E}$, we denote the associated subgraph as $\mathcal{G}_e \subseteq \mathcal{G}$, and its state after $t$ rounds of expansion as $\mathcal{G}_e^{(t)}$.